thisisobate/kyverno-website/src/content/docs/policies/psp-migration/restrict-adding-capabilities/restrict-adding-capabilities.md

 ---
-title: "Restrict Adding Capabilities"
+title: 'Restrict Adding Capabilities'
 category: PSP Migration
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Adding capabilities is a way for containers in a Pod to request higher levels of ability than those with which they may be provisioned.
 Many capabilities allow system-level control and should be prevented.
 Pod Security Policies (PSP) allowed a list of "good" capabilities to be added.
 This policy checks ephemeralContainers, initContainers, and containers to ensure the only capabilities that can be added are either NET_BIND_SERVICE or CAP_CHOWN.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//psp-migration/restrict-adding-capabilities/restrict-adding-capabilities.yaml" target="-blank">/psp-migration/restrict-adding-capabilities/restrict-adding-capabilities.yaml</a>

 ```yaml